unlikelyUsual/portfolio/src/pages/posts/documentation_helper.md

     "Python",
     "MachineLearning",
     "DeveloperTools",
+    "huggingFace",
   ]
 ---

 # Building a Smart Documentation Assistant: My Journey with RAG and read any Docs 🚀

-_Or: How I taught my computer to become a Bun expert so I don't have to read docs anymore_
+_Or: How I taught my computer to become doc expert so I don't have to read docs anymore_

 ## The Problem: Documentation Overload 📚